MuditNautiyal-21/credit-card-fraud-detection/README.md

 ## Files in this Repository

-- `fraud_detection.ipynb`: Full notebook with analysis, modeling, and results
+- `fraud_detection.ipynb`: Full notebook with analysis, modeling, and results.
-- `creditcard.csv`: Dataset (can be downloaded separately)
+- `creditcard.csv`: Dataset (can be downloaded separately).
-- `README.md`: Project summary and details
+- `README.md`: Project summary and details.
-- `requirements.txt`: Python packages used
+- `requirements.txt`: Python packages used.

 ---